×

 10 Ugliest Home Decor Trends & 10 Timeless Styles

 Interior design allows us to show off our sense of style and be creative however we choose—with so many options available for every room in the house, the possibilities are truly endless.
-However, maybe we should have put the breaks on some home decor trends because looking back on them now, they aged like milk instead of wine.
-Here are 10 of the ugliest home decor trends and 10 that will never go out of style.
+But maybe we should have pumped the brakes on some home decor trends because looking back on them now, a lot of them aged like milk.
+Let's explore which ones never stood a chance and which ones remain timeless choices.

 1. No Color